deR0R0/SSTimer/README.md

 ```8/12/24 - v2.0.1 - BUGFIX (If you spawned top side, the app will fill in you and your teammates' spells rather than the enemies lol)```
 ```10-5-24 - v2.0.3 - BUGFIX + FEATURE (Fixed top/bot side glitch and fixed the unleashed teleport bug.
 Added mac support)```

+SSTimer isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.